seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/cell_idx/step1-cell_SGE.md

 ## Step 1.1 Prepare Histology-based Cell Segmentation Mask Matrix

-To prepare a cell-indexed spatial digital gene expression matrix (SGE), first perform histology-based cell segmentation outside of NEDA using methods such as Watershed and Cellpose.
+To prepare a cell-indexed spatial digital gene expression matrix (SGE), first perform histology-based cell segmentation outside of NEDA using methods, such as [Watershed](https://imagej.net/imaging/watershed) and [Cellpose](https://github.com/MouseLand/cellpose).
 Details for performing these segmentations are provided in the NovaScope Protocol paper.

 ### Watershed
 Watershed outputs a black-and-white cell segmentation TIFF image where white areas represent cell segments and black areas are non-tissue regions or cell boundaries.
 NEDA provides make_segmask.py to convert this image into a segmentation mask matrix in NumPy array format.